gbbns/gatsby.gbbns.co/src/writing/dealing-with-rejection.md

 ---
-categories: "personal"
+categories: 'personal'
-tags: ["work", "personal", "motivation"]
+tags: ['work', 'personal', 'motivation']
 published: true
-title: "Dealing with rejection"
+title: 'Dealing with rejection'
 date: 2016-07-12T08:30:00+01:00
-description: ""
+description: ''
-type: "article"
+type: 'article'
-author: "Chris Gibbons"
+author: 'Chris Gibbons'
-path: "/writing/dealing-with-rejection"
+path: '/writing/dealing-with-rejection'
 ---

 "A rejection is nothing more than a necessary step in the pursuit of success" - Bo Bennett.